Destinations Greece The Cyclades Mykonos

 Reserve direct ↗

-On the hill above Ornos Bay — 50 rooms, adults-only, opened in the late 2010s and steadily climbing the considered-Mykonos-stays list since.
-Three pools, two restaurants, a small spa, a kitchen that takes Mykonian ingredients seriously.
+On the hill above Ornos Bay — 58 rooms, adults-only, a recent addition that's climbed the considered-Mykonos-stays list fast.
+A central pool, two restaurants, a small spa, a kitchen that takes Mykonian ingredients seriously.
 The right pick for couples who want Ornos's south-coast convenience without paying for the Luxury Collection wrap of Santa Marina.

 What it's known for